Publications

 - APeperkamp, S. (2003).
 Phonological acquisition: recent attainments and new challenges.
 Language and Speech, 46, 87-113.Infants' phonological acquisition during the first 18 months of life has been studied within experimental psychology for some 30 years.
 Current research themes include statistical learning mechanisms, early lexical development, and models of phonetic category perception.
 So far, linguistic theories have hardly been taken into account.
 These theories are based upon the assumption that there is a common core of innate phonological knowledge across speakers of all human languages, and they contain detailed proposals concerning phonological representations and the derivations by which abstract underlying forms are mapped onto concrete surface forms.
 It remains to be investigated experimentally if there is innate phonological knowledge and how the language-specific phonological grammar is acquired.
 In the present article, the contributions to this special issue are introduced, and an attempt is made to bridge the gap between phonological theory and experimental psychology.
 In particular, some recent experimental work is considered in the light of phonological theories and new research avenues are sketched.
 What might be innate, what needs to be acquired, and how this acquisition might take place are questions that are addressed with respect to several aspects of phonological knowledge, specifically segmental representations, phonotactics, phonological processes, and the architecture of the phonological grammar.

 - AChristophe, A., Gout, A., Peperkamp, S. & Morgan, J. (2003).
 Discovering words in the continuous speech stream: the role of prosody.
 Journal of Phonetics, 31, 585-598.Finding words in sentences is made difficult by the absence of obvious acoustic markers at word boundaries, such as silent pauses.
 Recent experimental evidence suggests that both adults and infants are able to use prosodic boundary cues on-line to constrain lexical access.
-French adults performing a word detection task were slowed down by local lexical ambiguities within phonological phrases but not across a phonological phrase boundary (Christophe, Peperkamp, Pallier, Block, & Mehler, J. Mem.
+French adults performing a word detection task were slowed down by local lexical ambiguities within phonological phrases but not across a phonological phrase boundary (Christophe, Peperkamp, Pallier, Block & Mehler, J. Mem.
 Language (in revision)).
 Thirteen-month-old American infants who were trained to turn their heads upon hearing a bisyllabic word, such as 'paper', in a variant of the conditioned head-turning paradigm, responded more often to sentences that contained the target word than to sentences containing both its syllables separated by a phonological phrase boundary (Gout, Christophe, & Morgan, J. Mem.
 Language (in revision)).
 Taken together, these results suggest that both French adults and 13-month-old American infants perceive phonological phrase boundaries as natural word boundaries, and that they do not attempt lexical access on pairs of syllables which span such a boundary.
 We discuss the potential generalization of these results to other languages, the universality of prosodic boundary cues as well as their use in on-line syntactic analysis and syntax acquisition.

 - CDupoux, E., Peperkamp, S. & Sebastián-Gallés, N. (2001).
 A robust method to study stress "deafness".
 Journal of the Acoustical Society of America, 110, 1606-1618.Previous research by Dupoux et al. [J. Memory Lang.
 36, 406-421 (1997)] has shown that French participants, as opposed to Spanish participants, have difficulties in distinguishing nonwords that differ only in the location of stress.
 Contrary to Spanish, French does not have contrastive stress, and French participants are "deaf" to stress contrasts.
 The experimental paradigm used by Dupoux et al. (speeded ABX) yielded significant group differences, but did not allow for a sorting of individuals according to their stress "deafness."
 Individual assessment is crucial to study special populations, such as bilinguals or trained monolinguals.
 In this paper, a more robust paradigm based on a short-term memory sequence repetition task is proposed.
 In five French-Spanish cross-linguistic experiments, stress "deafness" is shown to crucially depend upon a combination of memory load and phonetic variability in F0.
 In experiments 3 and 4, nonoverlapping distribution of individual results for French and Spanish participants is observed.
 The paradigm is thus appropriate for assessing stress deafness in individual participants.